tqhuy-bk/webapp_TTCNPM/README.md

 Perform the following steps:
 1. Install XAMPP / Wamp / Mamp/ Lamp (anyone).
 2. Download project - Add project to xampp's htdocs.
-3. Add database "shop.sql" to phpmyadmin
+3. Add database "shop.sql" to phpmyadmin.
 If you don't know, how to setup this project on your localhost then watch this youtube video: https://youtu.be/aBiIgUhe0Jk